 The FN FNC was adopted by the Belgian Armed Forces in 1989, as a service-wide replacement for the 7.62×51mm NATO FN FAL, after having been issued in small numbers to airborne infantry units for several years.
 It was dubbed as one of the best rifles ever made.

-Difference between AK 5 and FN FNC
+AK 5 vs. FN FNC

 The greatest changes were strengthening parts such as the butt, bolt, extractor, handguard, gas block, cocking handle, selector switch, and sling swivels.
 The cocking handle and trigger guard were enlarged so that they could be operated easily by a man wearing heavy gloves, and the handguard was increased in size for the same reason.
-Further, the detachable box magazines were modified to be interchangeable with the M16 rifle STANAG magazines.
+Further, designers modified the detachable box magazines to be interchangeable with the M16 rifle STANAG magazines.

 The sights are a simple two-position flip with apertures for 250 and 400-meter ranges, and the front sight is hooded to reduce reflection.
 Optical and electro-optical sights can, of course, be fitted.
 The surface finish is for a gun of this type; the metal is first sand-blasted, then Parkerised, and finally has a coat of dark green enamel baked on.